fniessink/toisto/docs/software.md

 }
 ```

-When quizzing the written version of "Kreikka", Toisto provides the hypernym as hint: "Listen and write in Finnish (country)".
+When quizzing the spoken version of "Kreikka", Toisto provides the hypernym as hint: "Listen and write in Finnish (country)".

 ### Concepts with different meanings per language